-2.2.1 FCS\CKM.1 Cryptographic Key Generation
+2.2.1 FCS_CKM.1 Cryptographic Key Generation

-- The evaluator shall ensure that the TSS identifies the key sizes supported by the TOE.
-If the ST specifies more than one scheme, the evaluator shall examine the TSS to verify that it identifies the usage for each scheme. - 2.2.1.2 Guidance Documentation - 40 The evaluator shall verify that the AGD guidance instructs the administrator how to configure the TOE to use the selected key generation scheme(s) and key size(s) for all cryptographic protocols defined in the Security Target. - 2.2.1.3 Tests - 41 Note: The following tests require the developer to provide access to a test platform that provides the evaluator with tools that are typically not found on factory products.
+The evaluator shall ensure that the TSS identifies the key sizes supported by the TOE.
+If the ST specifies more than one scheme, the evaluator shall examine the TSS to verify that it identifies the usage for each scheme.

+The evaluator shall verify that the AGD guidance instructs the administrator how to configure the TOE to use the selected key generation scheme(s) and key size(s) for all cryptographic protocols defined in the Security Target.

+Note: The following tests require the developer to provide access to a test platform that provides the evaluator with tools that are typically not found on factory products.
+Generation of long-term cryptographic keys (i.e. keys that are not ephemeral keys/session keys) might be performed automatically (e.g. during initial start-up).
+Testing of key generation must cover not only administrator invoked key generation but also automated key generation (if supported).